2022 Lecture Series

 Thursday, October 27, 6-7:30pm

-The Hudson Area Library History Room and the Jacob Leisler Institute for Early New York History present a special in-person talk with Dr. Patricia Bonomi about colonial New York on Thursday, October 27, at 6pm.
+The Hudson Area Library History Room and the Jacob Leisler Institute for Early New York History presented a special in-person talk with Dr. Patricia Bonomi about colonial New York on Thursday, October 27, at 6pm.
 The Hudson Area Library is located at 51 North Fifth Street in Hudson, NY.

 Colonial New York contributed vitally to the formation of the United States, as did New England or the colonial South, although historians have been slow to acknowledge those contributions.
 The discussion will highlight the special significance of New York’s religious and racial diversity, its unique geography, and its tumultuous politics.